syncfusion-content/wpf-docs/wpf/Maps/Layers.md

 ## Appearance customization

-ItemsTemplate is a type of DataTemplate that is used to override the default template for map items.
-“Data” is the property that holds the object for a map item.
+ItemsTemplate is a type of DataTemplate that is used to override the default template for map items. `Data` is the property that holds the object for a map item.

 {% tabs %}